Biden to campaign in Georgia on same day as Trump ahead of pivotal Senate elections

 DEMOCRATS SEIZE ON MCCONNELL'S STIMULUS BLOCK IN GEORGIA RUNOFF

-Harris will visit Savannah, while Biden will travel to Atlanta on Jan.
+Harris' event will be in Savannah.
+Biden will travel to Atlanta on Jan.
 4.

 The visits from the president-elect and vice president-elect underscore the stakes of the Georgia Senate races -- control of the upper chamber and how much say Republicans will have in the Biden administration's agenda.